gmr/github-issue-autoresponder/README.md

 Configuration
 -------------
-The configuration file uses *YAML* syntax for its markup and **whitespace/indentation is important**.
-For more information on *YAML*, please visit http://yaml.org.
+The configuration file uses YAML syntax for its markup and **whitespace/indentation is important**.
+For more information on YAML, please visit http://yaml.org.
 A good resource for configuration lint checking is http://yamllint.com.

 The configuration is set per user/org and repository and may have multiple rules.
 Each rule has multiple sections: strings, response and action.